Eugene And Marilyn Glick Foundation Corporation / Glick Philanthropies

 Geographic Relevance

-Strong preference for organizations serving Central Indiana, particularly Greater Indianapolis, or communities where the Gene B. Glick Company manages properties.
+Strong preference for organisations serving Central Indiana, particularly Greater Indianapolis, or communities where the Gene B. Glick Company manages properties.
 The foundation has a particular historical connection to Indianapolis's Far Eastside, where the company was founded in 1947.

 Systemic Change Orientation